doctrine/DoctrineModule/docs/hydrator.md

 ### A complete example using Laminas\Form

-Now that we understand how the hydrator works, let's see how it integrates into the Zend Framework's Form component.
+Now that we understand how the hydrator works, let's see how it integrates into the Laminas's Form component.
 We are going to use a simple example with, once again, a BlogPost and a Tag entities.
 We will see how we can create the blog post, and being able to edit it.